 Open or Closed Crawlspace Vents for South Dakota Winters

 Winter in South Dakota can be extremely harsh, with cold temperatures, and frequent blizzards and ice storms.
 During this frigid time of the year, most homeowners in South Dakota want to keep their homes as tightly closed up as possible to preserve warmth.
-However, there is the question of vents in the crawlspace?
-Although some people recommend closing the crawlspace vents all the time to prevent termites from getting in the home, this can defeat the purpose of having crawlspace vents in the first place.
+Although some people recommend closing the crawlspace vents all the time to prevent termites from getting in the home, this can defeat the purpose of having them in the first place.

 During the winter months, however, it is a good idea to close the crawlspace vents.
 Closing the vents in the cold season will prevent the dry, cold air from freezing pipes in the crawlspace.
-Closed vents also keep snow out of the crawlspace.
-There is another big reason to have your crawlspace vents closed during the wintertime.
-This is to prevent what is known as the stack effect (or chimney effect).
+Keeping them closed also keeps snow out of the crawlspace.
+Another reason to keep them closed is to prevent what is known as the stack effect (or chimney effect).
 The stack effect occurs when warm air rises and exits the home through the ceiling, leaving the cold air from below to replace it.
 Having crawlspace vents open enhances this effect by letting in more cold air on the lower levels of the home.

 Sealing your Crawlspace Vents for the Winter in Your South Dakota Home